Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 ```

 We first need to have a matching pattern, which just finds all objects with a default branch.
-Once the initial scope has been set, we can use `patter-not` to exclude the known good case where the branch is develop.
+Once the initial scope has been set, we can use `pattern-not` to exclude the known good case where the branch is develop.
 We also specify a human readable message, an id for the rule and a severity to finish the configuration.

 Now if we want to test those rules, let's save the results of the last curl call to `project.json`.
-We can invoke Semgrep on the CLI on that file:
+We can invoke Semgrep on that file using its CLI:

 ```
 $ semgrep --config gitlab-configs.yaml project.json
 ```

-As long as the branch name is `develop` only some status information is printed, but if the project has a different branch name, Semgrep will print a finding:
+As long as the branch name is `develop`, only some status information is printed, but if the project has a different branch name, Semgrep will print a finding:
 ```
 severity:info rule:default-branch-develop: default branch set to "master" instead of develop 1:{